 These grants are not intended to fund:

-All applicants for Start-up Grants or Program Extension Grants are required to submit a brief Project Outline, prior to submitting a full application.
-Ideally, your Project Outline should in English or Spanish, but it can be submitted in any language.
-It should be less than 300 words in length, and should contain information under the following headings: Species, Organization, Project Manager, Previous amphibian husbandry experience, Goals, Proposed outcomes, Other funding sources (both requested and received) and the status of a Species Action or Recovery Plan for the species (including authors of the plan).
+All applicants for Start-up Grants or Mentorship Grants are required to submit a brief Project Outline, prior to submitting a full application.
+Ideally, your Project Outline should be in English or Spanish, but it can be submitted in any language.
+It should be less than 400 words in length, and should contain information under the following headings: Species, Organization, Project Manager, Previous amphibian husbandry experience, Goals, Proposed outcomes, Other funding sources (both requested and received) and the status of a Species Action or Recovery Plan for the species (including authors of the plan).
 Project Outlines for start-up grants from institutions with limited amphibian expertise must include a copy of the report from the Institutional Program Implementation Tool (www.amphibianark.org/program-implementation-tool/) for the species at your institution.
-The Project Outline should address any shortfalls highlighted within the tool.
+Your final application should address any shortfalls highlighted within the tool.

 Project Outlines will be reviewed and successful applicants will then be invited to submit a full application.
 Full applications will not be accepted without a Project Outline having been submitted and approved by the review committee.

 Project Outlines which have been approved by our review committee will receive an invitation to submit a Full Proposal.